-A hot tub may very well contribute to restful nights.
+A hot tub in Oklahoma may very well contribute to restful nights.
 If you suffer from sleeplessness and are searching for methods to relieve it, a Bullfrog Spa could be just what the doctor ordered.

 As far back as the late 1800’s, doctors have been recommending Hydrotherapy (such as found in our hot tubs) as a drug-free alternative treatment for insomnia.
 Insomnia is a sleep disorder primarily characterized by sleeplessness.
 Even falling into a sleeping state, some people still wake up tired and groggy throughout the day.